-Unfortunately, every year, students have valuable items go missing.
-To prevent this, here are some suggestions:
+To prevent valuable items going missing, here are some suggestions:

 - 1. Do NOT share lock combinations with others. - 2.
 Leave all valuables in your personal locker when going to PE. - 3.
 Lock bicycle securely to the bike racks outside. - 4.
 Do not bring anything of significant or sentimental value to school. - 6.
 All belongings, including clothing, should be clearly identified with student's name. - 7.
 Note: Teachers are not expected to provide secure locations for safekeeping of laptops.